I admit it, I love planning and I love to plan my work and my practice!

 7 tips to help you plan your practice

 - Make time for a weekly review.
 Even half an hour is valuable.
-Sit with your journal, your calendar and think back a couple of weeks, look forward a couple of weeks.
+Sit with your journal, and your calendar and think back a couple of weeks, look forward a couple of weeks.
 Sift through your commitments and get organised!
 Recognise your accomplishments, no matter how small.
 Notice where you got stuck, and think about what you would do differently next time.

 - Don’t spread yourself too thin!
 Focus on one or two goals per quarter, break them down into smaller actionable steps, and block out some time to do them each month.
 Big goals take a while, so give yourself some smaller, more achievable ones too.